FDA releases initial review of Philip Morris' iQOS device

 The FDA is not obliged to follow the recommendations of its advisors, but typically does.

+In theory, the agency could allow the product on the market, but not permit the company to specifically market it as less dangerous.
+Philip Morris hopes to claim iQOS is less risky or less harmful than cigarettes.

+Failing that the company would like to claim that the product reduces a smoker’s exposure to harmful compounds compared with cigarettes, a potentially easier hurdle to clear.

-The FDA reviewers found that by some respiratory and cardiovascular measures, iQOS aerosol exposure produced less damage than cigarette smoke.
-But they also noted there was little difference seen in the development of certain potentially pre-cancerous lesions in the respiratory tract.
+The FDA found in its review that by some respiratory and cardiovascular measures, iQOS aerosol exposure produced less damage than cigarette smoke.
+The reviewers also noted there was little difference seen in the development of certain potentially pre-cancerous lesions in the respiratory tract.

 Overall, data from the nonclinical studies suggest that iQOS aerosol has lower toxic potential than cigarette smoke under the conditions used in the tests and for the non-cancer conditions measured.